-If you wish to access the electronic form to submit an application, you must go to your FRQnet electronic Portfolio and select the Santé section (managing agency).
+The electronic form is available in the FRQnet Electronic Portfolio (E-portfolio).
+To access the form, you must select the Santé section (managing agency), regardless of the applicant’s research sector.
 The form is available under “Available competitions, Program: Dissemination grants”.

-This program refers to the Common General Rules (CGR), which apply to all FRQ programs.
-However, some specific conditions apply to the REGARDS Program.
-These are indicated in these program rules and prevail over the CGR.
+In addition to these program rules, it is the responsibility of funding applicants to read the Common General Rules (CGR), which apply to all Fonds de recherche du Québec (FRQ) programs.
+Any specific conditions that apply to this program are set out below and prevail over the CGR.

 In the event of a discrepancy between the English and French versions of this program, the French version prevails.

-In the fight against disinformation, the Chief Scientist and the Fonds de recherche du Québec (FRQ) have taken numerous actions in recent years, particularly following the forum on researchers in the public sphere (in French) held in 2015.
-Through their actions, the FRQ wish to ensure a greater presence for the research community, students, journalists and science communicators in the public space.
-The FRQ have also developed a research program dedicated to building links between science and society and bringing the research community closer to the various spheres of society through participatory science projects and knowledge transfer initiatives to user communities.
+In the fight against disinformation, the Chief Scientist and the Fonds de recherche du Québec (FRQ) have taken numerous actions in recent years, particularly following the forum on researchers in the public sphere held in 2015.

-Inspired by the COVID Jeunes (in French) pilot program conducted in 2020-2021 at the height of the health crisis, the objectives of the REGARDS-SDG program are to:
+Inspired by the COVID Jeunes pilot program conducted in 2020-2021 at the height of the health crisis, the objectives of the REGARDS-SDG program are to:

 - Fight disinformation about SDGs;

 - Mobilize young people on the importance of attaining SDGs in Québec;

 - Support young people in practical training and the management of science communication projects.